renukadhule/Road_Accident_Excel_dashboard/README.md

    informed decision-making and analysis.

 ## Road Casualty Insights
    The road accident data reveals 417,883 casualties, with only 1.7% (7,135) being fatal.
-Serious injuries accounted for        14.2% (59,312), while the vast majority—84.1% (351,436)—were slight.
+Serious injuries accounted for 14.2% (59,312), while the vast majority—84.1%
+   (351,436)— were slight.
 This highlights that most accidents resulted in minor injuries, offering a positive outlook on overall accident outcomes.